 You’ll have to provide evidence of your earnings – typically in the form of three months’ payslips from your employer, bank statements that show your average monthly spending, and also evidence of your deposit funds.

 If you’ve owned a property before you’ll be familiar with this process.
 If you’re buying for the first time using the Deposit Unlock scheme, you may wish to read part 1 of our Home buying guide: establishing affordability, which explains affordability checks in more detail.

 How do you apply for a Deposit Unlock mortgage?

-One of the easiest and quickest ways to find out if you qualify for a Deposit Unlock Mortgage is by speaking to our Threshold mortgage advisor team.
+One of the easiest and quickest ways to find out if you qualify for a Deposit Unlock Mortgage is by speaking to our Threshold mortgage adviser team.
 We can act on your behalf to approach each participating Deposit Unlock lender, saving you the time and hassle of having to go through the same affordability checks and repeat questions with each lender individually.

 Criteria such as self-employment and whether or not you accepted any financial Government support during the coronavirus pandemic can also impact your ability to secure a loan under the Deposit Unlock scheme.
-That’s why it pays to speak to an advisor first, ahead of viewing any properties, so you know if you qualify for a mortgage under the scheme, and what the maximum property price you can afford to purchase is.
+That’s why it pays to speak to an adviser first, ahead of viewing any properties, so you know if you qualify for a mortgage under the scheme, and what the maximum property price you can afford to purchase is.

 Contact us to find out if you could make your dreams of owning a property come true using Deposit Unlock.